Last updated on: December 29th, 2022

 Voting Leave

-Employees must request time off to vote between two and ten working days before the election.
-Employers are still required to post a notice regarding the law at least 10 working days before every elect
+An employee is entitled to receive 2 hours of paid time off from their work to vote.
+They should inform their employer between two and ten working days before the election.
+Additionally, employers are required to display a notice at least 10 working days before each election.

 Voluntary Emergency Responder Leave